ExadataPro/MySQL/README.md

 # mysql_shack
-A Small shack for MySQL Database Administration.
+A Shack for MySQL Database Administration tasks.